AnthonyKubeka/AnthonyKubeka/README.md

 - 👋 Hi, I’m @AnthonyKubeka
-- 👀 I’m interested in DevOps, Data Engineering and Front-end Frameworks
+- 👀 I’m interested in Angular, Firebase, .NET
-- 🌱 I’m currently learning advanced Angular features
+- 🌱 I’m currently learning Firebase
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: on twitter @AnthonyKubeka
+- 📫 How to reach me: on twitter @AnthonyKubeka, via email: anthonykubeka@gmail.com

 <!---
 AnthonyKubeka/AnthonyKubeka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.